Reimbursement for Research

 During the Fall and Spring semesters, supply-and-expense grants of up to $150 per student are awarded to undergraduates engaged in research.
 Students enrolled in UNIV-401/402 may apply for up to $250 per semester.
 Reimbursement for Summer and Winter Session research expenses may be applied for either retroactively or in advance during the fall or spring semesters.
 Uses include chemicals, experimental animals and care, photocopying, travel to libraries and to professional meetings, film and developing, expendable equipment, etc. Books, computer software and computer supplies are usually not covered, unless you can make a compelling case.
 Funds will be sent to the student's department, where they can be claimed for use or reimbursement.

-The application for the Spring 2015 Supply and Expense grant is now closed.
+The Fall Application deadline for the Supply and Expense Award is October 15th.

 If you use your own car while conducting research, you may be able to claim mileage.
 Currently the University allows .55 per mile.
 To receive reimbursement for mileage, please fill out this form and submit it to your department.